 BTAA seeks to provide peer support to people living with a brain tumour.
 We extend this to their carers, their families, and friends.
 BTAA provides information resources for newly diagnosed patients and can assist with referrals to the most appropriate support services in their area.

 We operate a support line - 1800 857 221 (a free call in Australia) where you can speak to someone who knows what it is like to travel the brain tumour journey and receive peer support.
+It is important to be aware that this number is answered by a coordinator who then contacts the on-call BTAA member to return your call.

 We require all prospective brain tumour support representatives to undertake appropriate training.